WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 Complex conjugate control, as applied to wave energy conversion, can be used to understand optimal control.
-For a complex conjugate controller, the impedance of the controller is designed to match the admittance of the device which is equal to the complex conjugate of the impedance.
+For a complex conjugate controller, the impedance of the controller is designed to match the admittance of the device (equal to the complex conjugate of the impedance).
 Hence, it is also known as impedance matching and is a common practice within electrical engineering.
 Complex conjugate control is not a completely realizable control method due to its acausality, which means it requires exact knowledge of